 At early elections a show of hands, followed by verbal voting if an unsuccessful candidate demanded it, was commonly used.
 The voter would tell voting officials their choice and it was recorded for everyone to see.
 In 1860 one newspaper even published the details of how every elector had voted.
 The secret ballot was made compulsory in 1890 for general electorates, but not for the Māori electorates until 1938.

-Nearly all votes are counted on the day of the election, with some special votes counted later.
+Most votes are counted on the day of the election, with some special votes counted later.
 During the evening preliminary results are announced, and the winners are usually unofficially declared.
 It is not always known on the night which party or parties will form the new government.

 Election night has always been a significant event, with much of the population following the results as they are publicly announced in the media.
 Until television became dominant, newspaper offices were often the centres of election night interest.
 Crowds gathered to watch the results posted up on outdoor hoardings.